You are here

 Securities as a Charitable Gift Option

-In 2006 the Federal government eliminated the taxation of capital gains on the donation to a charity of appreciated securities that are publicly listed.
-Donors can benefit tremendously from this added incentive to reduce the real cost of their charitable giving or increase the amount of their gifts without increasing the cost.
+The Canada Revenue Agency does not apply capital gains tax on donations of appreciated publicly traded securities.
+You can benefit tremendously from this added incentive to reduce the real cost of your charitable giving or increase the amount of your gifs without increasing the cost.

-There are several key benefits to making a gift with securities.
-Donors receive an immediate donation receipt for the fair market value of the security, generally determined as the last quoted trading price on the day the gift is received by the charity.
-In addition, donors receive favourable reductions in capital gains taxation.
-As well, gifts can be given during a donor's lifetime or after, through their estate.
+With a gift with securities, you receive an immediate donation receipt for the fair market value of the security, generally determined as the last quoted trading price on the day the gift is received by Vancouver Foundation.
+In addition, you receive favourable reductions in capital gains taxation.
+As well, gifts can be given during your lifetime or after, through your estate.

 Here’s an example of how it works: